Virtual Reiki-infused Sound Healing and Meditation Class!

 • Eye pillow: hand towel, tie or scarf

-5 Intention-setting Ideas to Spread Hope
+5 Intention-setting Ideas to Support Counting Your Blessings

 As always, if you try any of these intention-setting ideas for holistic health, I would love to hear about the impact they might have had for you.
 Please send me an email at linda@sanctuary4compassion.com to share!